In the forests of Hunawihr and Riquewihr

 Worth a visit

-Village of Riquewihr, a must-see medieval village in Alsace.
+The village of Riquewihr, a must-see medieval village in Alsace.

 Both villages are listed among the “most beautiful villages in France”.

-See the Ribeauvillé-Riquewihr tourist office website.
+See the Ribeauvillé-Riquewihr Tourist Office website.

 Ruins of Sylo, a former 13th-century convent.